Certificates & IRAs

-You cannot make a Traditional IRA contribution even if you still have earned income after age 70 ½.
-However you can make Roth contributions at any age as long as you are still working and have earned income.
+You can contribute to both a Traditional and Roth IRA at any age as long as you are still working and have earned income.

 No, you are not eligible to make contributions if you no longer have earned income.
 Social Security, Disability, or Retirement income do not qualify as earned income.

 The maximum allowable to contribute to an IRA or aggregate of all IRAs is:

 - $7000 age 50 and older with earned income of at least the amount that you want to contribute

 $0, there is no minimum amount to open an IRA.

 If the withdrawal does not reduce the certificate funds below the required minimum balance for this type of certificate, the member shall forfeit at the certificate rate an amount equal to the lesser of: